20 Long Distance Relationship Tips

 By when will you know?
 When will you have more information about when you can be together again?
 Getting to those benchmarks, giving yourself a goal to say, “Okay, I’m going to sustain the relationship over thousands of miles,” or at least long-distance, whatever that looks like for you.

 You have a progression plan that will use how you’re wired up as a human being to give you energy, creativity, insight, motivation, and momentum.
-Then create that relationship and make it stronger until you get to that next moment when you’re finally able to be together.
+Then create that relationship and strengthen it until you get to that next moment when you can finally be together.

 13. Consistent Connection

 I travel for work sometimes, and one of my favorite things to do is Facetime with my wife and daughter.
-It’s way better to establish a connection than what we had ten years ago even talked with a phone.
+It’s way better to establish a connection than we had ten years ago, even talking with a phone.

 You had to go and rent the movie.
-We would go to the store, rent the film, bring it back, put it into the player, eat popcorn, have our drink.
-I’d be at home on my couch, and she would be at home on her couch.
-You know, I’d have a little headset on and the phone or whatever, and we would say, “Okay, press Play.
+We would go to the store, rent the film, bring it back, put it into the player, eat popcorn, and drink.
+I’d be at home on my couch, and she would be home on her couch.
+I’d have a little headset on, and the phone or whatever, and we would say, “Okay, press Play.

-Ready, set, go!” and we’d both press Play at the same time, and we would watch the movie over the phone together.
-So she’d be watching the movie, I’d be watching the movie.
-Then we’d comment about the film and laugh together and hear each other together while we were watching the movie.
+Ready, set, go!” we’d both press Play at the same time, and we would watch the movie over the phone together.
+So she’d be watching the movie, and I’d be watching the movie.
+Then we’d comment about the film, laugh, and hear each other while watching the movie.

-Even though we were thousands of miles apart, it was a great way that help us connect.
+Even though we were thousands of miles apart, it was a great way that helps us connect.
 So build in things like that for you.
-What can you and your particular person do together to help create that connection not only weekly for a date night but also daily as well?
+What can you and your particular person do together to help create that connection weekly for a date night and daily?

 14. Give Priority

 Do the unexpected.
 It helps when you know your partner’s love language.
 What matters to them most?
-Is it words of affirmation, or is it quality time together or gifts?
-Put together with care packages and send it their way if it’s gifted.
+Is it words of affirmation or quality time together, or gifts?
+Put together care packages and send them their way if it’s gifted.

-Surprise them, show up if it’s quality time.
+Surprise them.
+Show up if it’s quality time.
 One of the great moves in my relationship was Valentine’s Day, and I told my girlfriend (my wife now).
-I said, “Hey, let’s do a special Valentine’s Day date night where we’re going to watch a romantic movie, except we’re going to do it differently.
+I said, “Hey, let’s do a special Valentine’s Day date night where we’ll watch a romantic movie, except we’ll do it differently.

-I want you to dress up as if I’m taking you out to Valentine’s Day dinner.
-I’m going to dress up as if I were taking you out, and we’re going to be at home. but it’s a way that we can make it a little bit more special.”
+I want you to dress up like I’m taking you to Valentine’s Day dinner.
+I will dress up as if I were taking you out, and we’ll be at home.
+But it’s a way to make it a little more special.”

-So I was setting this up on Monday, like Valentine’s Day was on a Friday.
+So I set this up on Monday like Valentine’s Day was on a Friday.
 So as we got closer to Friday, I said, “Hey, look, I’ve got meetings all day on Friday.
 So I won’t talk to you until right before our date night.

 It starts at 7:00, so like 6:30.
 I’ll call you.”
 She said, “Okay, no problem.”